rhmaxdotorg/pulsechain-validator/README.md

 # AWS EC2 Helper Script
 Just some nice-to-haves if you're using the AWS Cloud for your validator server.

+# Client Update Script

+It stops the client services, pulls updates from Gitlab, rebuilds the clients and starts the services back again.
+Only supports Geth and Lighthouse.

+Note: **validator will be offline for likely 1 hour while the updates are taking place**, so before you run this script, make sure you understand and are OK with that.

 # AWS Cloud Setup
 * [How to run a cloud server on AWS](https://docs.google.com/document/d/1eW0SDT8IvZrla7gywK32Rl3QaQtVoiOu5OaVhUKIDg8/edit)